top of page

 • Dec 22, 2025

 Chocolate is the most common cause of holiday pet poisonings.
-The darker the chocolate, the more toxic it is.
-If your pet gets into chocolate, call us immediately, or if we aren’t immediately available, call an emergency hospital or ASPCA Animal Poison Control at (888) 426-4435 – even if they seem fine.
-Toxicity can develop over several hours.
+The darker the chocolate, the more toxic it is for your furry friends.
+If your pet gets into chocolate, call us immediately.
+If we aren’t available, reach out to an emergency hospital or the ASPCA Animal Poison Control at (888) 426-4435—even if they seem fine.
+Remember, toxicity can develop over several hours.

-Fatty foods like prime rib, gravy, and buttery side dishes can trigger pancreatitis, an inflammation of the pancreas that is a painful and potentially serious condition.
-Cooked bones from your holiday roast can splinter and cause internal damage.
-Your pet doesn't need a special holiday meal – try to stick to their regular food.
+Fatty foods like prime rib, gravy, and buttery side dishes can trigger pancreatitis.
+This painful inflammation of the pancreas can be serious.
+Additionally, cooked bones from your holiday roast can splinter and cause internal damage.
+Your pet doesn't need a special holiday meal—stick to their regular food to keep them safe.

 • Yeast dough (causes bloating and alcohol poisoning as it ferments).
 A common culprit is baked dough ornaments made at school.